gaehlerm/SoftwareEngineering/README.md

 shopping_list = create_shopping_list(["apple", "banana"])
 ```

-After swapping the last two lines, this code cannot be executed anymore as the variable `shopping_list` is not initialized.
+After swapping the last two lines, this code cannot be executed anymore as the variable `shopping_list` is not initialized at the `go_shopping` function call.
 When executing the code above you will get an error, `NameError: name 'shopping_list' is not defined`.
 This prevents you from calling the functions in the wrong order.

 Long story short: make sure your functions never have side effects.
 Functions and methods should only have an effect on the class instance or, if necessary, to mutable arguments.

-// how to make these steps work with copilot?

 ## Number of arguments
 As for the length of the function, the number of arguments should be as small as possible as well.
 This simplifies the function a lot.
+Here I try to give you a rough estimate on how many variables a function or method may have.
+But this ultimately depends on the general complexity of the code, etc.

-Now there are very few functions with zero arguments.
-These are the easiest, they always behave the same way.
-There’s not much to test.
-The more function arguments a function has, the more functionality it can contain.
+Now there are very few functions with zero arguments (though of course there are plenty of methods with zero arguments using class variables as a replacement for function arguments).
+These functions are the easiest, they always behave the same way.
+There’s not much to test, but at the same time there isn't much such a function can do.

+As a function has more arguments, it can contain more functionality.
 Yet at the same time the more complex it will become.

-Try to have at most 3 function arguments.
+Functions with one or two arguments are usually fairly easy to handle and they should cover most of the code.
+Try using functions with 3 arguments as rarely as possible.

+Avoid functions with more than 3 arguments whenever possible.
 This shouldn’t be a big burden.
 A plumber manages to carry all his stuff with only two hands, thanks to the invention of the tool box.
 Why shouldn't we be able to juggle everything within 3 arguments?
 We can use our equivalent to a toolbox: the data class (python) or struct (C++).
 If you don’t know how to pack all the variables you need into three struct objects, it’s time you reconsider the function design.

 In classes the number of arguments issue becomes even worse.
 Methods can access additionally all the class variables.
 The equation is very simple,

-`Total variables = function arguments + class variables`
+`Total variables = method arguments + class variables`

 Global variables should not be used, so we neglected those.
 Still, with having function arguments and class variables at the same time, it is very easy to exceed the recommended amount of 3 variables.

 A method might access only a few of the class variables.
-However, one does not know until one has read all of the method and sub-methods involved.
+However, one does not know until one has read all of the methods and sub-methods involved.
 Furthermore, one has to check whether a method changes the class variables or not, except if it uses the C++ const expression.
 It is recommended to use methods with only one or maybe two arguments to keep the complexity as low as possible.

 Following the SRP, functions can only be either a query or a command //https://en.wikipedia.org/wiki/Command%E2%80%93query_separation, but never both at the time.
 The code does not become more readable when violating this rule.
 In the best case you gain one line of code because you don't have to make an additional check.
 But at the same time you make the code more confusing as two responsibilities are much harder to deal with than only one.
 And potentially saving one line of code is not worth violating the SRP.
 A common anti pattern with that respect is returning a boolean flag on a set command.